Leaders condemn assassination attempt on Slovakia's prime minister

 Journalists, lawyers, activists, fact checkers, regulators and others have been using a new tool to fight disinformation.

-Based on a final tally for its seventh replenishment cycle, the board said it has approved spending US$13.7 billion in more than 120 countries over the next three years to fight HIV, TB and malaria and strengthen those nations' health systems.
+The board approved spending $13.7 billion in more than 120 countries over the next three years to fight HIV, TB and malaria.

 Ukraine’s Foreign Minister Dmytro Kuleba appealed to the U.N. nuclear watchdog to debunk Moscow’s claims Kyvi plans to use so-called dirty bombs.